On the unusual Stokes shift in the smallest PPE dendrimer building block: Role of the vibronic symmetry on the band origin?: Theoretical background and methods

 \subsubsection{Quantum dynamics}

-The Quantics package was used for quantum dynamics calculations\cite{beck_multiconfiguration_2000,worth_quantics_2015}, mainly for the multiconfiguration time-dependent Hartree (MCTDH) wave packet propagation method.
+The Quantics package was used for quantum dynamics calculations\cite{beck_multiconfiguration_2000,worth_quantics_2020}, mainly for the multiconfiguration time-dependent Hartree (MCTDH) wave packet propagation method.
 Details concerning the single-particule functions (SPFs) and the primitive basis set are given in \cref{tab:quantics_parameters}.
 The multi-set formulation of the MCTDH ansatz was used, with different sets of SPFs (8 per state).
 The primitive basis set consists in harmonic oscillator wave functions for the three degrees of freedom.
 Two types of calculations were done: relaxations and propagations.
 Relaxations are used for computing vibronic excited eigenstates within our three-mode two-state model.
-As a result, vibronic states expand in a basis of two electronic wave functions, which in most of this work are delocalized diabatic electronic wave functions.
+As a result, vibronic states expand in a basis of two electronic wave functions, which are here the delocalized B\textsubscript{2 and A\textsubscript{1} diabatic states}.
 Propagations are used for computing autocorrelation functions and associated spectra (for absorption and emission).
 The autocorrelation function is computed as:

 and the intensity of the spectra are: